Providing Accessible Cell Phones for People with Special Needs

 The wireless E911 program is divided into two parts - Phase I and Phase II.
 Phase I requires carriers, upon appropriate request by a local Public Safety Answering Point (PSAP), to report the telephone number of a wireless 911 caller and the location of the antenna that received the call.
 Phase II requires wireless carriers to provide far more precise location information, within 50 to 300 meters in most cases.
 Wireless carriers have until Dec.
 31, 2005 to ensure that 95 percent of their cell phones work with the call locating technology producing longitude and latitude.
 One way is with Global Positioning Satellite computer chips in phones.
 The other option is for carriers to upgrade their network rather than change the phones.

-Cary has a program called Special Needs Assessment Program (SNAP).
-This program was developed in order to meet the needs of citizens who require special medical care or who have disabilities.
+Some cities and towns will have a program called whereby you can associate personal information (such as disability, medical condition, etc.) to the 911 call center.
+This type of program was developed in order to meet the needs of citizens who require special medical care or who have disabilities.
 The Computer Aided Dispatch system provides for the entry of special medical information by address to advise responding public safety units.
-Citizens of Cary, NC may call 469-4012 to obtain more information.
+Please call your local government to obtain more information.

 Wireless RERC